wung-s/doc.sitespeed.io/documentation/index.md

 ## Docker

-We have a docker [image](https://registry.hub.docker.com/u/sitespeedio/sitespeed.io-docker/) with sitespeed.io, Chrome, Firefox and Xvfb.
+We have a Docker [image](https://registry.hub.docker.com/repos/sitespeedio/) with sitespeed.io, Chrome, Firefox and Xvfb.

 # Configuration
 Sitespeed.io is highly configurable, let's check it out!